howardpanton/angular-2-webpack-seed/README.md

 ## Builds

-The UI uses two build systems, Webpack and Rollup, you could also builds using SystemJs and gulp, but this will need some modifications to the Gulp file.
+The UI uses two build systems, Webpack and Rollup, you could also builds using [SystemJs](https://angular.io/docs/ts/latest/quickstart.html) and gulp, but this will need some modifications to the Gulp file.
 You can run a build by typing the command `npm run build-webpack` or `npm run build-aot` this will start off the build process and clean up any unecessary files.

 The main difference in the build systems is that webpack chunks the files as it processes the build and creates 3 files `app.js' `vendor.js` and `pollyfill.js`.
 Webpack will also package any assets the application requires such as css or images.

 The rollup build uses es2015 tree-shaking to remove any unecessary modules and it creates a single build file in `./dist`.
-AoT compilation will also be doe pre-build.
+AoT compilation will also be done pre-build.

 All builds can be viewed by running `gulp connect open`, this will run a server at `localhost:8080`.